Commercial Press: People's Republic of China

-In 1949, The Commercial Press' operations were relocated away from China after the People's Liberation Army entered Shanghai.
-In 1954, The Commercial Press' headquarters was moved from Shanghai to Beijing, shifting its focus to academic works published in the West.
-In 1993, the separate Commercial Press companies in mainland China, Hong Kong, Taiwan, Singapore, and Malaysia established a joint venture, becoming The Commercial Press International Limited.
-In 2011, the Beijing office was became a limited liability company (商务印书馆有限公司).
+In 1949, the Commercial Press' operations were relocated away from China after the People's Liberation Army entered Shanghai.
+In 1954, the Commercial Press' headquarters was moved from Shanghai to Beijing, shifting its focus to academic works published in the West.
+In 1993, the separate Commercial Press companies in mainland China, Hong Kong, Taiwan, Singapore, and Malaysia established a joint venture, becoming the Commercial Press International Limited.
+In 2011, the Beijing office became a limited liability company (商务印书馆有限公司).
 When China publishing and Media Holdings Co., Ltd. (中国出版传媒股份有限公司) was founded on 19 December 2011, the newly founded company became the parent company.

 Today it is headquartered in Beijing and continues as an active publishing house of Chinese language learning materials including dictionaries, textbooks, pedagogical texts, and a cultural magazine called The World of Chinese.